 (SurvivalDaily.com) – Walking and hiking are great recreational activities.
-Of course, if you’re trying to survive, there may be more driving you than looking to have a good time.
-Whatever the case may be, your feet are prone to blisters after walking for an extended period of time, so you need to know how to prevent them and treat them if they do occur.
+In a survival situation, however, there may be more time on your feet than normal.
+Unfortunately, human feet are prone to blisters after walking for extended periods of time, so you need to know how to prevent them — and treat them if they do occur.

-If you feel a hot-spot, you should stop as soon as you can.
+If you feel a hot spot, you should stop as soon as you can.
 Take your shoe off and apply something to the affected area, such as a piece of tape or an ENGO blister patch.
-Avoid getting any of the sticky area of the tape onto the blister as it may rip it off later.
+Avoid getting any of the sticky areas of the tape onto the blister as it may rip it off later.
 If possible, do what you can to relieve the pressure/friction on the blister — padding, lubricant, or even dry socks.

 Address any issues that could add to the irritation.
 Remove any grit from your feet, shoes and socks; accomplish this by wiping your feet, shaking your shoes out and turning your socks inside out to shake them as well.
 Once you’ve done this, return your socks to the proper state, put them and your shoes back on; you’ll be back on your feet in no time, literally.